|

 The

-most detailed description of dinosaurs in the Bible appears in Job
+most detailed description of a dinosaur in the Bible appears in Job

 mentioned here, Behemoth, is a huge, herbivorous,